BlackCursive/BlackCursive/README.md

 <h2 align="center">Lifelong learning is the ongoing, voluntary, and self-motivated pursuit of knowledge for either personal or professional reasons.</h2>

 ### About Me 👨🏿
-Creator of Black_Cursive
+- Creator of Black_Cursive.
-I have a background in information technology, music production and photography.
-Also, a solid belief in equitable access to clear information in order to create opportunities for change.
+- I have a background in information technology, music production and photography.
+A solid belief in equitable access to clear information in order to create opportunities for change.
 Lastly, I am currently employed with the City of New York.

 ### My latest projects